Overview of the getPlanning() API and related functions with SAP Analytics Designer

 setUserInput()

-9. submitData()– Data is submitted to the server.
+submits data to the server.
 After setting one or more specific cell values the user can refresh the Table by submitting the values.
-True is returned if the operation was successful, and false if it wasn’t.
+The API returns true if the operation succeeds and false if it fails.
 There are no mandatory no optional parameters.

 Example: